-It’s a fact that accountability helps us to reach our goals, whether it be in the office or at the gym.
-A study conducted by The American Society of Training and Development found that establishing a goal and planning how you will accomplish that goal would result in a success rate of 50%.
+Accountability helps us to reach our goals, whether it be in the office or at the gym.
+A study conducted by the American Society of Training and Development found that establishing a goal and planning how you will accomplish that goal results in a success rate of 50%.

 In the above example, accountability nearly doubled the odds of participants successfully achieving their goals.
 There’s no denying the advantage that accountability can increase the odds of achieving a particular goal.
 As such, it is part of a coach’s job to discover the best way to hold each client accountable.

 It’s also the coach’s job to recognize what obstacles might be preventing a client from being held accountable and determine appropriate actions to overcome them.